allegro/blog/_posts/2022-10-21-lazy-loading-with-mbox.md

 ---
 layout: post
-title: "How we solved performance issue with a few line of code?"
+title: "How we solved a mobile aplication performance issue with a few lines of code?"
 author: [lukasz.solniczek]
 tags: [tech, "Server-driven UI", mobile, mbox, performance]
 excerpt: >
-    Sometimes great results in code performance come after a small code change.
+    Sometimes great results in code performance come after a small amount of work.
-    We would like to tell you a story about how we changed the Allegro mobile homepage and reduced usage of Allegro service infrastructure with only a few lines of code.
+    We'd like to tell you a story about how we changed the Allegro mobile homepage and reduced usage of Allegro service infrastructure with only a few lines of code.

 ---